 Scorekeeper

-The scorekeeper keeps record the competition score.
+The scorekeeper keeps a record of the head-to-head competition score.

 Timekeeper